For parents of teens navigating GCSEs, A Levels, SATs or end of year exams

 Not more pushing.
 Not more guessing.

+Personal.
+Practical.
 Tailored to your teen.

 We look at the bigger picture.

-Are they actually struggling with revision or are they lying on the bed staring at their notes, panicking about falling behind, what their teachers think, whether they’ll let people down, or what happens if they don’t get the grades?
+Or are they lying on the bed staring at their notes, panicking about falling behind, what their teachers think, or what happens if they don’t get the grades?

-Sometimes they do not need another revision timetable.
 They need help calming the panic enough to begin.

 Managing overwhelm and anxiety

-Supporting mental health and emotional wellbeing
+Supporting emotional wellbeing

 Building confidence and self-esteem